codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why can't a bicycle stand on its own?
-It's two-tired.
+Where do you learn to make banana splits?
+At sundae school.

 ## Daily Trivia

-.rs is the top-level domain for what country?
+What is the name given to layer 4 of the Open Systems Interconnection (ISO) model?
- 1. Serbia
+ 1. Data link
- 2. Russia
+ 2. Session
- 3. Rwanda
+ 3. Network
- 4. Romania
+ 4. Transport

 <details>
   <summary>Answer</summary>
-  Serbia
+  Transport
 </details>